Zoar, released in 1983, is at once a toy with a fascinating history and a character with a conflicted set of origins.

 Another existing sculpt that Mattel tried to reuse was a gorilla figure that had appeared in both the Big Jim and Tarzan toy lines in the 1970s.
 The gorilla’s arms could be controlled with a dial on the figure’s back:

 Both Mark Taylor and Roger Sweet tried to turn the gorilla into a new figure for the MOTU toy line.
-Roger Sweet’s creation, Gygor, was unrelated to the development of Beast Man.
+Roger Sweet’s creation, Gygor, was unrelated to the development of Beast Man, and was probably done after Mark Taylor left Mattel in 1982.
 Roger Sweet, in his Mastering the Universe book, wrote:

 I changed the ape’s body color from black to bright yellow and gave him a dark olive-green face and chest.His face in contorted with white teeth snarling in an open mouth of blood red.
 I gave him a black body harness.
 From his shoulders I hung a dark maroon cape.
 When I showed “Gygor” to marketing Mark Ellis said that is [expletive] great!!!
 Ted Mayer in my design group created a striking full-color illustration of the beast, with He-Man mounted on his back.
 Gygor was decked out with a panoply of harnesses and weapons.

-Mark Taylor, on the other hand, used the Big Jim Gorilla buck to further refine his own Beast Man concept (keeping in mind that the name Beast Man is not attached to any of these images).
+Mark Taylor used the basic Big Jim Gorilla body design to further refine his own Beast Man concept.
 In this version the spiked armor around the neck from Red Beast is retained in modified form, but the spiked weapons on the hands were removed.
 The wrist gauntlets actually recall earlier Mark Taylor concept drawings for He-Man.
 Finally, a belt was added to the character, which featured a compass-like design that would find its way onto the final Beast Man figure.

-Here’s another version of the character with gold armor, boney spikes, and a slightly different face:
+Here’s another version of the character with gold armor, boney spikes, claw weapons on the wrist gauntlets, and a slightly different face:

 This general design was used to create what I believe is the first Beast Man prototype.
 If it’s not the first, then it’s very early, indeed.
 This Beast Man (below) follows the general shape of the red gorilla design above, but is colored with the familiar orange fur and red armor.
 This is not, however, a repainted big Jim Gorilla, as it’s in scale with the other early prototype figures (the Big Jim gorilla is much larger).